Will I Be Able to Get Pregnant After Gastric Sleeve Surgery?

-More than half of pregnant American women are overweight or obese at the time of conception and gain more than the medically recommended amount during pregnancy.
+More than half of pregnant American women are overweight or obese at conception and gain more than the medically recommended amount during pregnancy.

-Researchers at Brown University announced last winter that the inflammation of fat cells can affect the placenta in pregnant women, causing:
+Researchers at Brown University announced last winter that the inflammation of fat cells could affect the placenta in pregnant women, causing:

 Ovulation can become more regular, and for obese women with polycystic ovarian syndrome, weight loss can help resolve the disorder's fertility consequences.

 Expectant mothers must watch their nutrition closely.
-This becomes doubly important after bariatric surgery, because weight loss surgery restricts the amount of food you can consume.
-Some surgeries also restrict absorption of calories and nutrients.
-Patients must be sure they are getting enough protein and vitamins, and this becomes even more important when pregnancy is considered.
+This becomes doubly important after bariatric surgery because weight loss surgery restricts the amount of food you can consume.
+Some surgeries also restrict the absorption of calories and nutrients.
+Patients must be sure they are getting enough protein and vitamins, which becomes even more important when pregnancy is considered.
 A nutritionist can help plan a good post-weight-loss surgery pregnancy diet.

 So, can pregnancy be safe after weight loss surgery?
 Can weight loss surgery even make pregnancy safer?
 The answer is yes!
-Just make sure you plan in advance, get your doctor's advice, get checked up regularly, and keep your focus on maintaining a healthy lifestyle.
+Just make sure you plan, get your doctor's advice, check-up regularly, and keep your focus on maintaining a healthy lifestyle.

-Marina Weight Loss would be happy to provide any further information on pregnancy after weight loss surgery or on any other weight loss issue that concerns you.
+Cedars-Sinai Marina del Rey Hospital would be happy to provide any further information on pregnancy after weight loss surgery or on any other weight loss issue that concerns you.

 If You Would Like to Know More About Gastric Sleeve Surgery, Ask Our Staff

-If you’re considering weight loss surgery, or if you are a bariatric patient who is considering starting a family we strongly recommend a session with our specialist team who can assist and talk you through the options.
+If you’re considering weight loss surgery or a bariatric patient considering starting a family, we strongly recommend a session with our specialist team, who can assist and talk you through the options.

 Frequently Asked Questions About Gastric Sleeve

 The average cost of a gastric sleeve surgery is $14.900, but it can vary widely from state to state.
-Since 2010 many insurance companies cover the costs of gastric sleeve surgery as a primary weight loss method, so make sure you check with your insurer.See Answer
+Since 2010 many insurance companies cover gastric sleeve surgery costs as a primary weight-loss method, so make sure you check with your insurer.See Answer

-The post gastric sleeve complications are very rare.
+The post gastric sleeve complications are infrequent.
 However, the most serious ones are bleeding, stomach leak, blood clots, wound infection, abdominal abscess, stenosis, and stomach obstruction.See Answer